-By definition, clinical research involves studies on patients or the treatment or prevention of disease and the maintenance of health.
-A great deal of our knowledge about disease in general as well as specific diseases has resulted from studies on naturally occurring diseases under clinical as contrasted to controlled conditions.
-Major contributions to our understanding of the epidemiology, etiology, processes or mechanism of disease and control and treatment of a wide variety of diseases has resulted from proper clinical observations.
-It is largely through quality clinical research that the profession acquires new and more effective ways to provide improved health care services to society.
+By definition, clinical research involves studies on animals, herds or flocks, or the treatment or prevention of disease and the maintenance of health in animals.
+A great deal of our knowledge about disease in general and specifically animal diseases has resulted from studies on naturally occurring diseases under clinical as contrasted to controlled conditions.
+Major contributions to our understanding of the epidemiology, etiology, processes or mechanism of disease and control and treatment of a wide variety of animal diseases has resulted from proper clinical observations.
+It is largely through quality clinical research that the veterinary profession acquires new and more effective ways to provide improved veterinary services to society.

-The superior clinician utilizes a high proportion of the patients who are dealt with as a source of additional knowledge about diseases, their prevention or cure.
+The superior clinician utilizes a high proportion of the animal patients that are dealt with as a source of additional knowledge about animal diseases, their prevention or cure.
 The clinician collects clinical data carefully, obtains new insights about disease by making new observations or running new tests subjecting findings to critical analysis, using whenever possible the experimental method.
 The clinician devises new treatments, fashions new procedures and techniques and utilizes them to improve both the science and art of medicine.
 Much of this is done in the regular course of clinical teaching or service.

-When significant data has been obtained, it should be published in a recognized clinical journal so that it will be available for the use of others.
+When significant data has been obtained, it should be published in a recognized clinical journal so that it will be available for others to use in the never-ending quest to improve the quality of veterinary services.
 Case reports in clinical journals, particularly the intensive analysis of a significant number of naturally-occurring cases of a disease that have been thoroughly studied and the significance of findings analyzed constitute an important mode of publication of clinical research.
-Reports of new knowledge about disease obtained from valid clinical observations reported at a national or international meeting of clinicians and published in a "proceedings" also are recognized as a proper means of reporting clinical research.
-Reporting clinical observations at a local, state or national meeting of practitioners in which no published proceedings are prepared is considered to constitute public service and evidence of professional competency as an indication of creativity.
+Reports of new knowledge about disease obtained from valid clinical observations reported at a national or international meeting of veterinary clinicians and published in a "proceedings" also are recognized as a proper means of reporting clinical research.
+Reporting clinical observations at a local, state or national meeting of veterinary practitioners in which no published proceedings are prepared is considered to constitute public service and evidence of professional competency as an indication of creativity.
 The question in the latter instance is more one of being able to evaluate creativity when it is not published than whether or not the presentation was in fact a significant contribution to new knowledge.
 Clinical research like all research cannot be considered to be completed until it is published in acceptable journals.

 The University requirement for "superior intellectual attainment as evidenced...in research or creative achievement" is a qualitative standard.
 The objective is to determine the intellectual capability of the individual rather than how many papers can be published.
 The number of papers, i.e., research productivity, becomes important when faculty are provided time and resources primarily to conduct research.
-The latter is not the case for individuals with heavy assignments to clinical teaching and patient care activities.
+The latter is not the case for individuals with heavy assignments to clinical teaching and patient care activities in the VMTH.
 Most such faculty must draw heavily upon their clinical case materials for their creative effort.

-It is expected faculty heavily engaged in clinical teaching will have published results of clinical research that contribute significantly to medicine for appointment or promotion to tenure.
+It is expected faculty heavily engaged in clinical teaching will have published results of clinical research that contribute significantly to veterinary science and practice for appointment or promotion to tenure.